supply-chain

 Read More +

-COVID-19 Response.
-As the pandemic continued in 2021, our suppliers tackled the unique challenge of assessing material availability risk and responding to shortages and increased demand for needed materials and supplies, including personal protective equipment.
-Through our partnerships, our suppliers supported the safety of APS employees by providing COVID-19 prevention and detection materials and ensured APS could keep providing reliable power to customers.
+Supply Chain Challenges.
+Our suppliers have been tackling the unique challenge of assessing material availability risk and responding to shortages and increased demand for needed materials and supplies, including personal protective equipment.
+We continue to work with our suppliers to ensure that APS provides reliable power to customers.

-EUISSCA Membership.
-As a co-founder of the Electric Utility Industry Sustainable Supply Chain Alliance (EUISSCA or the Alliance), we work with peer utilities and suppliers, sharing best practices and participating in industry discussions regarding sustainability.
+SSCA Membership.
+As a co-founder of the Sustainable Supply Chain Alliance (SSCA or the Alliance), we participate in industry discussions with peer utilities and suppliers, sharing best sustainability practices.
 The focus of the Alliance is to improve environmental performance and advance sustainable business practices through collaboration.
-This helps us advance our sustainability within our organization.
+This helps us advance our sustainability efforts within our organization.

-Through the Alliance, we distribute an annual sustainability survey to our suppliers, which enables a baseline understanding of ESG (Environmental, Social and Governance) performance within our supply chain.
-The results drive discussions enabling us to engage with our suppliers in advancing our sustainability priorities and projects.
+Through the Alliance, we distribute an annual sustainability survey to our suppliers, which enables a baseline understanding of ESG (Environmental, Social and Governance) performance of our supply chain partners.
+We advance our sustainability priorities and projects by engaging in discussion with our suppliers based on the results of this annual survey.

 Key Supplier Forum and Awards.
 We recognize exceptional supplier performance by hosting a Key Supplier Forum and Awards.
-Success stories are celebrated through our Supplier Excellence Awards nomination process, and awards are presented in five categories: Performance, Customer Service, Value-Added Relationship, Safety and Environmental Sustainability.
+Success stories are celebrated through our Supplier Excellence Awards nomination process, and awards are presented in six categories: Performance, Customer Service, Value-Added Relationship, Safety, Community / Diversity, and Environmental Sustainability.
 To qualify for these awards, suppliers must excel in each of these categories.
-We look forward to hosting the next Key Supplier Forum and Awards in 2023.
+We look forward to hosting the next Key Supplier Forum and Awards in 2023 .

 Learn more about our key supplier award recipients.